-A discussion of 2020 salaries, bonuses, incentive plans and awards is set forth in "Compensation Discussion and Analysis," including a discussion of the material terms and conditions of the 2020 restricted stock unit and performance share unit awards under our Stock Incentive Plan.
-Further discussion regarding restricted stock units granted in January 2020 in lieu of a cash payment under our 2019 Bonus Plan are described in our proxy statement for our 2020 annual meeting of stockholders, filed with the Securities and Exchange Commission on March 27, 2020.
+A discussion of 2021 salaries, bonuses, incentive plans and awards is set forth in "Compensation Discussion and Analysis," including a discussion of the material terms and conditions of the 2021 restricted stock unit and performance share unit awards under our Stock Incentive Plan.

-Outstanding Equity Awards at 2020 Fiscal Year-End
+Outstanding Equity Awards at 2021 Fiscal Year-End

-The following table and the footnotes related thereto provide information regarding equity-based awards outstanding as of December 31, 2020 for each of our named executive officers.
-None of our named executive officers held any outstanding stock option awards as of December 31, 2020.
+The following table and the footnotes related thereto provide information regarding equity-based awards outstanding as of December 31, 2021 for each of our named executive officers.
+None of our named executive officers held any outstanding stock option awards as of December 31, 2021.